JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 ## ABI compatibility

-No currently planned ABI changes, except as indicated above to potentially change the signatures of functions like `MainActor.run`.
+No currently planned ABI changes, except as indicated above to potentially change the signatures of functions like `MainActor.run`, which should be possible to do without an ABI break.
 In the future, we could possibly have to add more information to function signatures to support more general operations on the region partition, such as ensuring that result values from functions come from fresh regions or the regions of arguments; or allowing two arguments to a class method to come from a region distinct from `self` but the same as each other.

 ## Implications on adoption